 Consequently, John Dale, Trustee at the National Jazz Archive, consulted TownsWeb Archiving on behalf of the archive because, although times had clearly changed, the website had not.

 As a result, the valuable service the archive offered was not quite what they wished it to be.
 Current systems had become dated and complex, and were not mobile friendly at all.
-The earlier website had originally been created through funding from the Heritage Lottery Fund, to support the ‘Story of British Jazz’ project, and it had served its purpose well, but times had changed, and technology too, meaning an update and a complete refresh was about due.
+The earlier website had originally been created through funding from the Heritage Lottery Fund, to support the ‘Story of British Jazz’ project, and it had served its purpose well, but a complete refresh was about due.

 The overall objective was to concentrate on the three strands currently in operation (the online catalogue, digitised collections and the website) with a view to achieving the following outcomes: